15-nodal quartic surfaces.I: quintic del Pezzo surfaces and congruences of lines in $\bbP^3$: 15 nodal quartic surfaces

-Recall that a web $W$ of quadrics in $\bbP^3$ defines a \emph{Reye congruence} $\Rey(W)$ whose rays are lines (called \emph{Reye lines}) which are contained in a subpencil of the web (see \cite{Cossec}, \cite[1.1.7]{CAG}, \cite[Chapter[8.4]{Enriques2}).
-If $W$ has no base points, then its bidegree is equal to $(7,3)$.
-The lines through the base points are Reye lines, so, in our case, the Reye congruence has 5 components of bidegree $(1,0)$.
-The remaining irreducible component is of bidegree $(2,3)$.
-We take $W$ to be the web of quadrics $(P),P\in X_H$.
-Recall that a quadric $(P)$ was defined as the locus of centers of null-planes containing $P$.
-Any general point $x\in \ell$ lies on another ray $\ell'$ such that $x$ becomes the center of the null-plane $\la\ell,\ell'\ra$.
-This shows that the quadric $(x)$ contains $\ell$, and hence $\ell$ is a Reye line.
-This shows that Reye congruence $\Rey(\calP)$ coincides with the congruence $S$.
-Assigning to a Reye line the subpencil of quadrics containing it, defines a map from $\Rey(W_{\calC})$ to the Grassmannian $G(1,W_{\calC}) = G(1,H)$.
-So this gives a realization of $S$ as a congruence of lines in $H\subset \bbP_{\CR}^4$.
+\textbf{6.5} Recall that a web $W$ of quadrics in $\bbP^3$ defines a \emph{Reye congruence} $\Rey(W)$ of lines in $\bbP^3$ (reducible if $W$ has base points).
+Its rays are lines (called \emph{Reye lines}) which are contained in a subpencil of the web (see \cite{Cossec}, \cite[1.1.7]{CAG} and \cite[Chapter 8]{Enriques2}).
+If $W$ has no base points, then $\Rey(W)$ is irreducible and its bidegree is equal to $(7,3)$.
+The lines through the base points are Reye lines, so, in our case, the Reye congruence has $5$ components of bidegree $(1,0)$.
+The remaining irreducible component $\Rey(W)_0$ is of bidegree $(2,3)$.